Dr. Kaproth's Research Projects

 6. An ally and an environment that encourages a healthy work-life balance (i.e. gentle reminders of ways to thrive as a grad student)

-Quercus seedling and Index of Moisture
+Quercus seedlings used in common gardens and their Moisture Index of Moisture